victronenergy/dynamic-ess/README.md

 If you need to dynamically alter your formula's, you can do that by injecting `msg.buy_price_formula` and `msg.sell_price_formula` into the Dynamic ESS node.
 While this can be used when you have different fees during certain hours of the day, do note that it is a bit crude, as the system will calculate all the hours with this new formula.
 For fixed pricing, the implementation in VRM is definitely the better option.

 Import the [_dynamically-alter-buy-formula_ flow](https://github.com/victronenergy/dynamic-ess/blob/main/examples/dynamically-alter-buy-formula.json) for an example on how to use this functionality.

+## Dynamically changing fg_max and tg_max

+Injecting `msg.fg_max` and `msg.tg_max` is also supported.
+This might be handy if you want to keep the noise of the Multiplus a bit down during certain hours of the day.

 # About